felsie/Void-Linux/README.md

 # Void-Linux
-Some scripts to help you getting startet with <a href="http://www.voidlinux.eu/"></a Void-Linux!>
+Some scripts to help you getting startet with Void-Linux! (http://www.voidlinux.eu/)